fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

     '''

-After initialization, the ``v`` of the IF neuron layer is set to 0 and is automatically broadcast to ``shape`` after the first input.
+After initialization, the ``v`` of the IF neurons layer is set to 0 and is automatically broadcast to have the same ``shape``as the input.

-If we give a new input, we should first clear the previous state of the neuron and restore it to its initialization state, which can be done by calling the module's ``self.reset()`` function:
+If we give a new input sample, we should clear the previous states of the neurons and reset the neurons to the initialization states, which can be done by calling the module's ``self.reset()`` function:

 .. code-block:: python